MSchnei/pyprf_feature/README.md

 # pyprf_feature
 A free & open source package for finding best-fitting population receptive field (PRF) models and feature weights for fMRI data.

-If you are only interested in the spatial properties of the population receptive fields, not preferred features, check out this related project:  https://github.com/ingo-m/pypRF
+If you are only interested in the spatial properties of the population receptive fields, not preferred features, check out the [pyprf package](https://github.com/ingo-m/pypRF).

 ## Dependencies